ArjunaCluster/ArjunaUsers/getting_started/hello_world.md

 1. Login to Arjuna via `ssh`
 2. Some familiarity with entering commands at a `bash` shell
-3. Some familiarity with `vim` or another command line file editor
+3. Some familiarity with `vim` or another command-line file editor

-If you haven't done the above, checkout the documentation under [Getting Started](./)
+Documentation for the above tasks can be found under [Getting Started](./)
 ## Hello World

-For this example create a file called `~/hello_world.sh` with the following
+For this example, create a file called `~/hello_world.sh` with the following
 content:

 ```bash